Landmark Victory

 Full implementation required (one year from enactment)

 Review Int.
-1460-2025's language and adapt it to your city's legal framework.
-The specific provisions can be replicated.
+1460-2025 and adapt its provisions to your city's legal framework.
+The access requirements, timelines, and comment periods are all replicable.

-Bring together local news outlets, journalism schools, press clubs, and civil liberties groups.
-Unified advocacy works.
+Bring together local outlets, journalism schools, press clubs, and civil liberties groups.
+A unified ask beats a dozen uncoordinated ones.

-Encryption is spreading.
-The time to act is before your city goes dark, not after.
+Encryption is still spreading.
+The window to pass protective legislation is before a department goes fully dark, not after.

 Sources